What is Edge SEO?

 Edge SEO Consultancy

 Being one of the leaders in making “edge SEO” accessible to all webmasters and marketers, I’m best placed to speak to about taking your SEO serverless.
 My team and I can help support you and develop custom solutions for edge SEO-as-a-service on a number of CDNs, including:

 - AWS Cloudfront ([email protected])

 - Cloudflare (Cloudflare Workers)

-- Fastly (via custom VCL or dashboard, rumored to be working on a Workers style solution)
+- Fastly (via custom VCL or dashboard, rumored to be working on a Workers style solution built using WASM)

-- Akamai (redirects through Edge Redirector Cloudlet, working on Akamai EdgeWorkers)
+- Akamai (redirects through Edge Redirector Cloudlet, or Akamai EdgeWorkers)

 - Apigee (while not a CDN, can still implement things on the Edge via the AssignMessage Policy)